SkoolNotes/Taproot/2020ISOS101/KBhdwkwnwISOSNotes.md

 ==in science, the question cannot be if they might be mistaken, but whether there is a reason to think they are mistaken== wait no...

+Hard to falsifie models of future.
+What they do is see how well it can produce past events.